Environmental Sciences: Inorganic Chemistry

 Reporting and Interpretation

-Most of the recommended limits or maximum contaminant levels (MCLs) for inorganics in public water supplies are as follows:
+EPA Safe Drinking Water Act primary and secondary recommended limits or maximum contaminant levels (MCLs) for inorganics in public water supplies are as follows:

 - Antimony - MCL = 0.006 mg/L. May decrease growth and longevity.
 Potential sources are industrial discharges or from tin/antimony solder used in plumbing.

 - Arsenic - MCL = 0.010mg/L. Carcinogenic properties have been ascribed to arsenic.
 Its presence may be due to natural deposits, industrial discharges or pesticides.

 - Barium - MCL = 2 mg/L. Occurs only in trace amounts in drinking water and rarely exceeds 1 mg/L.

 - Beryllium - MCL = 0.004 mg/L. Beryllium is very poisonous.
 It is used in atomic reactors, aircraft, rockets and missile fuels.
 It is through discharges of such industries that it may enter water.

 - Cadmium - MCL = 0.005 mg/L. Cadmium is toxic and may be carcinogenic.
 It may enter water as a result of industrial pollution or deterioration of galvanized pipe.

 - Chloride - MCL = 250 mg/L. High chloride levels may harm pipes, as well as impart an unpleasant salty taste.